SPARTAN INNOVATIONS VENTURE FELLOWS PROGRAM

 Students contribute roughly 8–10 hours per week to the fellowship program.
 Further, weekly team progress meetings with the Program Advisor, as well as a monthly group meeting, are required.
 The majority of the work will be team-based, but there may be occasional individual assignments.

-Qualifying MBA graduate students should be in their first year of their program and have a strong interest in entrepreneurship and technology innovation.
+Qualifying MBA graduate students may be in either the first or second year of their graduate program and have a strong interest in entrepreneurship and technology innovation.
 (A background in technology is not a pre-requisite in order to be considered for the fellowship or to be an effective team member.)
 Experience with this and similar programs has shown the best results come when team members are from diverse backgrounds and life experiences.

 Qualifying PhD students will have completed both their coursework and qualifying exams.
 Further, these candidates will be at least a year from completing their dissertations.
 Preference is for students in life sciences, physical sciences, computer science, business, or communications.
 Please note: Qualifying PhD students must obtain permission from their thesis advisor to participate.